InsertAnywhere: Geometrically Grounded and Optics-Aware Video Object Insertion: ROSE++ Prompt Details.

-\textbf{Retrieval Prompt. } We use the prompt described in Fig.~\ref{fig:gpt_prompt} to retrieve objects for constructing the ROSE++ dataset.
+We use the prompt described in Fig.~\ref{fig:gpt_prompt} to generate object images for constructing the ROSE++ dataset.
 For each video, we use this prompt to generate multiple object candidates with consistent visual appearance and select as the reference image the one with the highest DINO score.

-\textbf{Additional Qualitative Comparisons.} Fig.~\ref{fig:harry} and~\ref{fig:wicked} present additional qualitative results of insertion in real-world scenarios.
-As shown in the third row of each figure, Kling often performs object swapping rather than inserting the target object, leading to the removal of existing items or people.
-In Fig.~\ref{fig:wicked}, despite providing explicit positional instructions through the prompt, Kling places the object in physically inconsistent regions.
-Pika also struggles with Fig~\ref{fig:wicked}, producing unrealistic object scales or inconsistent appearance compared to reference objects.
-Moreover, Pika exhibits similar swapping artifacts in the second example of Fig~\ref{fig:harry}.

-Therefore, these qualitative results show the structural limitations of text-driven commercial models such as Pika and Kling.
-They lack the spatial reasoning ability required to correctly interpret scene geometry and object–scene relationships.
-As a result, even when prompts include detailed spatial and contextual cues, the models frequently misplace the inserted object, produce unrealistic geometry, or replace existing items in the scene.

-Using the proposed 4D-aware mask generation, our method enables natural object insertion even under complex occlusion scenarios.
-Compared to baseline methods, our first-frame–guided video generation achieves substantially higher object fidelity and closer adherence to the reference object.
-The exact prompts used for each baseline are provided in the figure captions.